nomodz4real/Pfsense-Vpn-Refresh/README.txt

 Installation instructions:

-1. Configure the Software Dependencies listed above except for nordvpn-server-find, we will do this later
+Configure the Software Dependencies listed above except for nordvpn-server-find, we will do this later

-2. Pull down the repository:
+Pull down the repository:

 git clone https://github.com/nomodz4real/Pfsense-Vpn-Refresh.git

-3. Navigate inside the folder created:
+Navigate inside the folder created:

 cd Pfsense-Vpn-Refresh/

-4. Create a file with your pfSense server's admin account password to be used by the script via sshpass:
+Create a file with your pfSense server's admin account password to be used by the script via sshpass:

 echo "youadminpassword" > .pfsensepassfile

-5. Create a file with your pfSense server's ip address and listening port, be mindful to add a space between the two:
+Create a file with your pfSense server's ip address and listening port, be mindful to add a space between the two:

 echo "ipaddress port" > .pfsense_ip_and_port

+Create a file with your pfSense-fauxAPI key and secret that you would have generated in the steps to installing the faux-api from https://github.com/ndejong/pfsense_fauxapi .
+Be mindful of keeping a space between the key and secret

+echo "pfsensekey pfsensesecret" > .pfsense_key_and_secret

-6. Pull down nordvpn-server-find repository inside the Pfsense-Vpn-Refresh folder:
+Pull down nordvpn-server-find repository inside the Pfsense-Vpn-Refresh folder:

 git clone https://github.com/mrzool/nordvpn-server-find.git